Widow of SKorean dictator issues apology over brutal rule

 “I don’t think anyone will be consoled by Lee Soon-ja’s comments today,” Cho told The Associated Press by phone.

+Lee Jae-myung, the South Korean governing party’s candidate for the presidential election in March next year, said the comments by Chun’s widow “insulted the citizens of Gwangju and our people.”

+He questioned whether Lee Soon-ja deliberately excluded Gwangju victims from her apology by explicitly referring to Chun’s time in office.
+While Chun’s coup was in 1979, it wasn’t until September 1980 that he formally made himself head-of-state, which was months after the killings in Gwangju in May.

-Chun was an army major general when he seized power in December 1979 with his military cronies, including Roh Tae-woo, who later succeeded Chun as president after winning the country’s first democratic election in decades.
-The two died nearly an exact month apart, with Roh’s death coming on Oct.
+Chun was an army major general when he seized power in December 1979 with his military cronies, including Roh Tae-woo, who later succeeded Chun as president after winning the country’s first direct election in nearly two decades in 1987.
+The two former leaders died nearly an exact month apart, with Roh’s death coming on Oct.
 26.

 While Roh was given a state funeral, there has been much less sympathy for Chun, who had been nicknamed the “butcher of Gwangju.”
 Although Roh never directly apologized over the crackdown, his son repeatedly visited a Gwangju cemetery to pay respects to the victims and apologized on behalf of his father, who was bed-ridden in the 10 years before his death.